teach-plt/www/notes/java.md

     }
 ```

-The first statement extracts a list of function definitions (from the parser) from `p` and stores it in `funDefs`.
+The first statement extracts a list of function definitions from (the parse-tree) `p` and stores it in `funDefs`.
 The `var` means that the type of `funDefs` is automatically infered.
 Then the signatures, which are stored in a field in the `TypeChecker` class, are initialized.
 To make the last line of this functions work, the type `AnnotatedProgram)` was modified to an inner `record` of the `TypeChecker` in the following way (the functions `extractSignatures` and `checkFunDefs` will be explained below):

 ```java
     record AnnotatedProgram(Map<String, TypedFunDef> defs) { }